evkx/evkx.github.io/content/models/peugot/208/E-208/_index.md

 Peugot E-208 features an all-wheel drive system powered by two motors, one on each axle.

 The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Torsion Beam](../../../../technology/suspension/#torsion-beam).
-It uses steel springs and hydraulic dampers.
+The standard suspension includes steel springs and hydraulic dampers.
 The  suspension has a fixed height and damping.
 The ground clearance with this suspension is 170 mm.

 ### Brakes